ddccc/HealthCheck/0ReadMe.txt

    hck/WEB-INF/classes/edit
 Here how to access it:
    http://localhost:8080/hck/servlet/edit.EditAny
-There are numerous tools to show the content of the med files, which helps to get a grip on the med ontology.
+There are also numerous tools to show the content of the med files, which helps to get a grip on the med ontology.

 See also in /hck the files:
 0ReadMe.txt for how the callcenter is monitoring users.